Menu

 With hypothyroidism, the metabolism is often slowed down, which means that reproductive organs can slow down as well.

-T3 just so happens to be vital in the functioning of both the ovaries and testes, whereby not enough available T3 can cause your sex drive to go out of business and diminish.
+T3 just so happens to be vital in the functioning of both the ovaries and testes, whereby not enough available T3 can cause your sex drive to go out of business.

 Remember how I said thyroid hormones are needed for every function and every cell?
 Yep, even sexual functions and arousal.